 - caregivers who are helping the elderly

 - adult children who are caring for aging parents

-Our goal is to provide you with truly useful information, tips and product recommendations.
+Our goal is to provide you with truly useful information, tips, and product recommendations related to senior safety.
 Our resources for seniors and caregivers will aid you in making the living environment – the home – as safe as possible for older adults.

 Home Modifications To Improve Safety

-Safety is the main concern for anyone who is growing older as well as for the caregivers.
-So in the process of preparing your home for elderly parents, it’s important to keep “safety” at the top of your decision making process as you go through designing and adapting your rooms for them.
+Safety is the main concern for anyone who is growing older as well as for caregivers.
+So in the process of preparing your home for elderly parents, it’s important to keep “safety” at the top of your decision-making process as you go through designing and adapting your rooms for them.

 According to the U.S. Centers for Disease Control and Prevention: